solita/solita.github.com/_posts/2016-02-01-testing-clojurescript-concurrency-with-servant.md

 ## How it went

-To be honest, developing this test application required me a lot of trial and error before I I was able to get it working.
+To be honest, developing this test application required a lot of trial and error before I was able to get it working.
 I believe most of the problems I faced were not directly related to Servant itself but were caused by the limitations of the underlying JavaScript technology.
 For example, I noticed that I was unable to return a normal Clojure vector from servants simply because Clojure vectors are represented as JavaScript Objects and Web workers cannot return Objects to the main UI thread.
 The same problem happened when I tried to directly give the algorithm function to servants.

 At the early stages of the development I also noticed that I was unable to get the app working in a development mode with :optimizations set to :none.
 A few users on the project's GitHub page also confirmed this problem.
 Because of this I was unable to use Figwheel which made the development process a bit slow.